qwj/python-proxy/README.rst

 - Single-thread asynchronous IO with high availability and scalability.
 - Lightweight (~500 lines) and powerful by leveraging python builtin *asyncio* library.
+- No additional library is required.
+All codes are in Pure Python.
 - Automatically detect incoming traffic: HTTP/Socks/Shadowsocks.
 - Specify multiple remote servers for outcoming traffic: HTTP/Socks/Shadowsocks.
 - Unix domain socket support for communicating locally.